A Symbolic Framework for Evaluating Mathematical Reasoning and Generalisation with Transformers

-To summarise, the paper offers the following contributions: \begin{enumerate} \item An approach to generating annotated equational derivations of controllable complexity levels, involving premise equation generation (Algorithm~\ref{alg:premise_generation}) and the sequential application of operators to premises (Algorithm~\ref{alg:derivation_generation}). \item A systematic and scalable methodology to perturb various aspects of mathematical language including structure, syntax, and semantics. \item Example instantiations of the framework involving sequence classification tasks based on next-equation prediction.
-The generated datasets include static and perturbed derivations totalling 200K task-specific examples. \item An extensive experimental framework for training models on mathematical reasoning tasks and evaluating their robustness, including dataset generation, systematic perturbation, training, and evaluation (Fig.~\ref{fig:framework}). \item An empirical evaluation of Transformer encoders used in mathematical language processing.
-Our results suggest that models are not predominantly learning abstract rules in this context, and inference heavily depends on superficial textual patterns unrelated to deeper mathematical understanding. \end{enumerate}
+\textbf{(1.)} A general approach to generating annotated derivations of controllable complexity levels, involving premise equation generation (Alg.~\ref{alg:premise_generation}) and the sequential application of operators to prior equations to derive new results (Alg.~\ref{alg:derivation_generation}). \textbf{(2.)} A systematic and scalable methodology to perturb various aspects of mathematical data including syntax and semantics, implementing several perturbations for evaluation. \textbf{(3.)} An experimental framework for evaluating the out-of-distribution generalisation of models on mathematical reasoning tasks (Fig.~\ref{fig:framework}). \textbf{(4.)} Example instantiation of the framework involving sequence classification tasks.
+The generated datasets include static and perturbed derivations totalling over 200K examples. \textbf{(5.)} An extensive evaluation of various BERT-based and GPT models culminating in a discussion relating the limited generalisability of models with respect to key operators and mathematical content.

-To the best of our knowledge, we are the first to propose a general algebraic solver-based framework for producing large-scale and systematic evaluation benchmarks for mathematical reasoning with Transformers.
-We release the data generation algorithms and the complete datasets adopted for the experiments\footnote{\url{https://github.com/anonymous/TBA}}.
+In short, the proposed mathematical data generation and perturbation approach may be integrated into evaluation frameworks for the purpose of testing model generalisability to specific distribution shifts, such as specific surface forms of equations or operator usage.
+We apply the framework to demonstrate the brittleness of fine-tuned encoder models, and reveal underlying weaknesses shared by both BERT and GPT.